-During the year, the Company's Mexican subsidiary Corex Global S de RL de SV received a notice for an imposed fine of 8,299,200 MXN (approximately CAD\$649,000 at December 31, 2023) from the Ministry of Labor and Social Welfare on the basis of incorrect terms for the relationship between it's subcontractor.
+During the year ended December 31, 2023, the Company's Mexican subsidiary Corex Global S de RL de SV received a notice for an imposed fine of 8,299,200 MXN (approximately CAD\$575,000 at December 31, 2024) from the Ministry of Labour and Social Welfare on the basis of misunderstood terms of the employment relationship between its subcontractor.
 The Company believes this is a frivolous fine and has submitted the claim against the Federal Court of Administrative Justice to be resolved.
-As such, no amounts are accrued as it is believed to be without merit.
+As such, no amounts were accrued.
+Subsequent to December 31, 2024, the Company deposited a cash guarantee of the imposed fine plus inflation of 632,000 MXN with the Ministry of Finance of Sonora State which would be returned with the dismissal of the fine.

-19. RELATED PARTY TRANSACTIONS AND BALANCES
+17. RELATED PARTY TRANSACTIONS AND BALANCES